 Top employers understand that people are their most important asset and that companies with dynamic and engaged employees are the ones most likely to succeed.
-The chances of a company attaining its goals are higher if employees are engaged and satisfied.
+A company’s chances of attaining its goals are higher if employees are engaged and satisfied.

-What is the Employee Lifecycle?
+What is the employee lifecycle?

 An employee undergoes multiple phases while they are part of a company.
 This is more commonly referred to as the Employee Lifecycle.
 From a company’s standpoint, it requires a strategy designed to attract hires, recruit, onboard the right people, maintain engagement, improve efficiency, and manage employee turnover.